JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 “Get it!” someone yelled.
 And as everyone’s stares confirmed, I missed the catch so I had to go and get it.

-The area under the boardwalk as typically dark, quiet and a bit creepy.
-But despite the day being overcast there was just enough light to make a small slice of the edge of the under boardwalk area bright enough to be approachable.
+The area under the boardwalk was typically dark, quiet and—in all honesty—a bit creepy; no clue where Ben E. King and the Drifters got the inspiration to sing praise to a place like that.
+But despite the day being overcast and cloudy there was just enough light to make a small area just under the edge of the under boardwalk bright enough to be approachable.
 So I approached it.

 I found the ball pretty quickly, but something else caught my eye.
 The sand was pretty undisturbed during this time of year, but for some reason there was a slight mound a few feet in.
 I could barely see what it was, but it seemed interesting.
 So I tossed the ball back to my playmates, and stepped a bit into the darkness to see what was up.